tillitis/tkey-ssh-agent/README.md

 `newgrp dialout` in the terminal that you're working in.

 Your Tillitis Key 1 is now running the firmware.
 Its LED flashing white, indicating that it is ready to receive an app to run.
-You have also learned what serial port path to use for accessing it.
-You may need to pass this as `--port` when running the host programs.
-Continue in the section "Using runapp" below.
+Continue in the section "Using runsign..." below.

 #### Users on MacOS